Choosing The Best Photographer For Your Wedding.

 Recommendations/Word Of Mouth

-We had a lot of appointments based on word of mouth and referrals from prior clients.
+We had a lot of appointments based on word of mouth and employee referral software in USA from prior clients.
 If others in your social circle have praised a photographer's work and customer service, there's a good likelihood you'll feel the same way.
 In other words, this shouldn't be the driving force behind your decision but the icing on the cake.

 Your friends may be able to provide you with valuable information regarding their own experiences with their wedding photographers.
 If you ask, a reputable photographer would be happy to supply you with references or even their personal contact information so that you may get in touch with them.